-Fresh chicken meat: Meats contains up to 84% water weight which takes out the protein value from the total formula.
+Fresh chicken meat: Meats contain up to 84% water weight which takes out the protein value from the total formula.
+3 stars

-Fresh turkey meat: Meats contains water in the muscles, adds weight to dry food before cooked which is less protein nutrition.
+Fresh turkey meat: Meats contain water in the muscles, adds weight to dry food before being cooked which is less protein nutrition.
+3 stars

-Fresh whole eggs: Eggs are a good source of protein, but whole eggs could include some shell (AAFCO accepts up to 6% ash on dry matter basis).
+Fresh whole eggs: Eggs are a good source of protein, but whole eggs could include some shell (AAFCO accepts up to 6% ash on a dry matter basis).
+3 stars

 CHANGES MADE IN THE NEW CANADIAN FORMULA